-Glittering moon rises ahead of super blood moon
+Earth’s shadow creeps across moon ahead of super blood moon

 Sky gazers along the U.S. East Coast will be out of luck because the moon will be setting and the sun rising.
 Europe, Africa and western Asia will miss everything.

+Fu, who is president of Hong Kong’s Sky Observers’ Association, picked that particular spot because it would give him an unobstructed view of the eclipse.

+“In recent years I’m more interested in taking photos, and in the past few days I have already done rehearsals, testing out equipment such as the camera and lenses for the eclipse tonight,” said Fu, who has been observing eclipses since his high school years in the 1990s.

-There will be livestreams available, and everyone around the world will be able to soak in the brighter-than-usual moon, weather permitting.
+For those living in places where the eclipse isn’t visible, there will be livestreams available.
+And everyone around the world will be able to soak in the brighter-than-usual moon, weather permitting.

 It’s the first total lunar eclipse in more than two years.
 While the total eclipse will be just 15 minutes, the entire show will last five hours, as Earth’s shadow gradually covers the moon, then starts to ebb.